MA Film and Television Industries

 Learning and Teaching

-The course runs for three semesters over 12 months.
+The MA Film and Television Industries course runs for three terms over 12 months, from January until December.

 See our full glossary of learning and teaching terms.

-In semester 3, the focus will be on project work, with 36 hours of tutorial contact time.
+In term three, the focus will be on your individually chosen projects, with 12 hours of individual tutorial contact time and group work-in-progress tutorials.

-Assessment is mainly by essay, presentation and portfolio, with requirements varying for each module.
+Assessment is mainly by essay, presentation and case studies/portfolios with requirements varying for each module.

 Learn more about UWE Bristol's facilities and resources.